magento-mcom/golang-interview-test/README.md

  * store data about a new subscriber;
  * reply to the caller with the result of the operation.

-We have provided to you a ready to use Subscriber that can be spun up with Docker: `docker-compose up -d api`.
+We have provided to you a ready to use Subscriber that can be spin up with Docker: `docker-compose up -d api`.
 The URL of the Subscriber is `http://localhost:8083`.

 ⚠️ **IMPORTANT:** This Subscriber is intentionally unstable.
 Sometimes returns 200 (OK) responses and sometimes 5xx errors.